Co-optation strategy of the Chinese Communist Party: Rationale

-As previously discussed, the CCP’s strategy to maintain regime stability includes the co-optation of economic and political elites.
-Bruce J. Dickson, a prominent scholar in academic research on political change in China, theorises two main reasons why the CCP has adopted this co-optation mechanism.
+As previously discussed, the CCP's strategy to maintain regime stability includes the co-optation of economic and political elites.
+Bruce J. Dickson, a prominent scholar in academic research on political change in China, theorizes two main reasons why the CCP has adopted this co-optation strategy.

 The first main reason, Dickson argues, is that entrepreneurs and the economic elite have benefitted the People's Republic of China (PRC) by creating new jobs, leading to greater prosperity across China.
-By co-opting Chinese businessmen and women into the CCP, the CCP by default becomes connected to the architects of China’s growing economy and thus linked to those who are needed to continue this economic growth.
-Dickson argues that China’s increasing prosperity is the “main source of the CCP’s contemporary claim to legitimate rule”, and therefore, it is through maintaining this increase in prosperity that the CCP can ensure its own survival.
-In other words, the co-optation of the economic elite is necessary to promote economic modernisation and increasing prosperity, which fuels the CCP’s political legitimacy.
+By co-opting Chinese businessmen and women into the CCP, the CCP by default becomes connected to the architects of China's growing economy and thus linked to those who are needed to continue this economic growth.
+Dickson argues that China's increasing prosperity is the “main source of the CCP’s contemporary claim to legitimate rule”, and therefore, it is through maintaining this increase in prosperity that the CCP can ensure its own survival.
+In other words, the co-optation of the economic elite is necessary to promote economic modernization and increasing prosperity, which fuels the CCP's political legitimacy.

 The second main reason is that by co-opting economic elites into the CCP, the party can “pre-empt efforts by these new elites either to form their own groups in opposition to the Party or to align with other regime opponents”.
-The CCP were concerned that if the economic elites continued to be excluded from the CCP, they might organise against the party, with their growing economic power and resources translating into significant political clout.
+The CCP were concerned that if the economic elites continued to be excluded from the CCP, they might organize against the party, with their growing economic power and resources translating into significant political clout.

-Shabrina and Winarsih (2016) argue a third reason for the CCP’s adoption of the co-optation mechanism – the CCP’s desire for party leadership and membership to represent the large majority of Chinese people.
-As China’s middle class began to grow exponentially at the start of the 21st century, the CCP determined it was important not to exclude or marginalise this growing social class from CCP activities and instead decided to involve economic elites in various political processes.
-The CCP’s desire to represent the interests of the majority of Chinese people (or at least to be seen to do this) is shown through Jiang Zemin’s “Three Represents slogan; a redefinition of the CCP’s relationship with Chinese society in which the Party claims to represent not only the proletariat, but also society’s “advanced productive forces”, which is referring to “the growing urban middle class of businesspeople, professionals, and high-tech specialists”.
+Shabrina and Winarsih (2016) argue a third reason for the CCP's adoption of the co-optation strategy – the CCP's desire for party leadership and membership to represent the large majority of Chinese people.
+As China's middle class began to grow exponentially at the start of the 21st century, the CCP determined it was important not to exclude or marginalize this growing social class from CCP activities and instead decided to involve economic elites in various political processes.
+The CCP's desire to represent the interests of the majority of Chinese people (or at least to be seen to do this) is shown through Jiang Zemin's “Three Represents slogan; a redefinition of the CCP’s relationship with Chinese society in which the Party claims to represent not only the proletariat, but also society’s “advanced productive forces”, which is referring to “the growing urban middle class of businesspeople, professionals, and high-tech specialists”.